Murder The Gold Standard of Criminal Defense

 If you did not have the mental capacity to form intent to kill someone, then you may be able to use the insanity plea.
 This defense is extremely difficult to use and should be carefully crafted by an attorney.

-Nevada County Murder Charge FAQs
+Murder FAQs

 Get Help from a Nevada County Murder Lawyer

 You shouldn’t be dealing with criminal charges alone.
 The experienced murder defense attorneys at Walsh Law know how to use California murder laws to support your case and get you the best outcome possible.
 The sooner you contact attorney Chris Walsh, the sooner you will have trusted representation by your side.
+Engaging legal assistance early in the process enhances opportunities for gathering critical evidence, exploring defense strategies, and ensuring your rights are staunchly defended from the moment charges are levied.

 Values You Can Relate To